kilna/sandiego48.com/content/events/2024-06-29-open-auditions/index.md

   calendarlink_url: https://calendarlink.com/event/NOaLN
 ---
-The [San Diego 48 Hour Film Project](/) will be having its annual open auditions at the Terrace Garden Room at the Handlery Hotel in Mission Valley this Saturday, June 29 2024.
+The [San Diego 48 Hour Film Project](/) will be having its annual open auditions at the Tower Room at the Handlery Hotel in Mission Valley this Saturday, June 29 2024.

 ## If you are acting talent...